 Open to all students!

-Meeting Times: First Thursday of each month, 8:15 am
+Meeting Times: Second Tuesday of each month, (ILT)

 This club does various social and community service activities.
 We learn about various “business-type” subjects at our monthly meetings.
 Students may choose to compete at the Region and State levels in a variety of business subjects.
 Also, students can strive for earning a Middle Achievement Program pin by getting involved in our activities.

 Fellowship of Christian Athletes meets every Thursday morning from 8:20 to 8:40.
 We are one of the largest FCA Huddles in the area with regular attendance of about 45 students and on occasion we have had as many as 90 students attend.
 We have a time of worship, prayer and Bible Study.
 Students also participate in community service projects as part of FCA.

 Eagle strong is a weight lifting and conditioning club that all students can join.
 Boys will train on Mondays, Wednesday, and every other Friday.
 Girls will train on Tuesday, Thursday, and every other Friday.
 This club starts when both football and Volleyball are over.
 The club runs from 4:00 to 5:30.
 The fee for the club is $20 dollars and the student must have a complete Player Packet to attend due to the physical activity after school.

 Club sponsors are Coach Burns and Coach Oliver

 The National Jr. Beta Club is a student-centered organization that continually develops and nurtures individuals by providing opportunities and experiences enabling them to demonstrate the ideals of CHARACTER, ACHIEVEMENT, SERVICE and LEADERSHIP in a global community.